Please refer to the University’s Glossary of Terms for policies and procedures.

 4.3 The annual compliance attestation process will include compliance with legislative obligations and University policy.

-4.4 The Audit and Risk Management Committee is responsible for ensuring that it receives an annual report and any ad hoc reporting on compliance as required from the Chief Operating Officer, and that it identifies and requests follow-up action on any issues of concern.
+4.4 The Audit and Risk Management Committee is responsible for ensuring that it receives an annual report and any ad hoc reporting on compliance as required from the Director, Governance and Risk Management, and that it identifies and requests follow-up action on any issues of concern.